Retool Static IP: Connect Retool to Firewalled Databases and APIs

 Pattern

 This works for Retool Cloud and self-hosted Retool.
-Setup takes about 10 minutes.
+QuotaGuard configuration takes about 2 minutes.
+End-to-end setup including middleware deployment (Retool Cloud only) takes about 10 minutes total.

 Why Retool Gets Blocked by Firewalled Databases